 While INFPs love deeply and truly do immerse themselves in these feelings, this means they can also get hurt.
-When they fall in love it means so much to them, and sometimes it leaves them blind to the flaws in someone’s character.
-When this happens the INFP might only see the good in them, seeing the potential and what they can become.
+When they fall in love, it means so much to them, and sometimes it leaves them blind to the flaws in someone’s character.
+When this happens, the INFP might only see the good in them, seeing the potential and what they can become.
 This belief in someone else can lead the INFP to getting their heart broken when they do fall in love completely.
 This doesn’t necessarily stop the INFP from taking chances again in the future, but it can set them back for a while.
 They often put themselves out there and wear their heart on their sleeves, which really does leave them exposed to getting hurt.
 While this means getting hurt, it really isn’t something INFPs can or even should change about themselves.
-Their openness and honesty is part of what makes them such giving people who are so capable of making a difference in the world around them.
-While it might be challenging for them when they get hurt, is also is what makes them love with such a deep and meaningful purpose.
+Their openness and honesty are part of what makes them such, giving people who are so capable of making a difference in the world around them.
+While it might be challenging for them when they get hurt, it is also what makes them love with such a deep and meaningful purpose.

 For the INFP falling in love and being in love are often a big part of who they are.
 They have big hearts and are capable of truly loving with a sense of openness and depth.
-They don’t want to hold back when it comes to follow their dreams and believing that love is truly out there for them.
-While there might be times where the INFP feels a bit wounded, they often find a way to recover and open themselves up to the opportunities around them.
+They don’t want to hold back when it comes to following their dreams and believing that love is truly out there for them.
+While there might be times when the INFP feels a bit wounded, they often find a way to recover and open themselves up to the opportunities around them.
 Love means a lot to the INFP, even though it can be difficult at times to continue pushing past the heartache and experiences of the past.

 Read More About the INFP: